jfarmer/setup-environment/README.md

   >
   > On macOS, the download for VS Code is a `.zip` file.
 You will find it in your `Downloads` folder.
 When you double click it, it will extract an application file named `Visual Studio Code` into the `Downloads` folder.
   >
   > It's important you move the `Visual Studio Code` application to the `Applications` folder before running it.
-Running a program from the `Downloads` folder can cause surprising behaivor down the road, e.g., settings not saving correctly, files getting saved to strange locations, etc.
+Running a program from the `Downloads` folder can cause surprising behavior down the road, e.g., settings not saving correctly, files getting saved to strange locations, etc.

 - [ ] 💬 **Discord** (<https://discord.com/>)